 Any notices from third-parties alleging University material or activities infringe copyright shall be promptly investigated and actioned, as required.
 Any correspondence relating to allegations of copyright infringement should be sent to the Information Officer (Copyright and Compliance), as per the Copyright Infringement/Takedown Notice - Procedures.

 Receipt of a copyright infringement notice does not indicate the University’s acceptance that the material identified has been used unlawfully.

 Staff of the University who feel their copyright, or the institution’s copyright, has been infringed should contact the Information Officer (Copyright and Compliance) for guidance.

 2.9 Moral rights

 Moral rights include the right of attribution, the right not to be falsely attributed and the right of integrity.
 University staff and students must ensure that creators of works are acknowledged in every instance, including in all teaching material and coursework.
 Works should not be used in a manner that could be construed as derogatory or that could negatively impact the creator’s character or reputation.

 2.10 Ongoing support

-The University will provide copyright compliance information, advice and support through resources and training prepared, maintained and delivered by the Information Officer (Copyright).
-Information on copyright matters relevant to the University can be found on the copyright pages of the University’s intranet or by contacting the Information Officer (Copyright).
+The University will provide copyright compliance information, advice and support through resources and training prepared, maintained and delivered by the Information Officer (Copyright and Compliance).
+Information on copyright matters relevant to the University can be found on the Copyright and Teaching pages on MyUSC (the staff intranet) or by contacting the Information Officer (Copyright and Compliance).